tlam212/Shoe_App/README.md

 ## How it works?

-- First, click 'shoe crushes' to go through all the shoes
-- Second, sign up
+- First, sign up
+- Second, find you favorite shoe from the featured shoes
 - Search or filter by categories and brands
 - Use the like button to add your favorite shoes in your dashboard / crush list

+## Pending Features
+- Sign out
+- 404 page
+- Sharing events